-The pneumatic and the hydraulic load cells are force balance devices that indicate the size of the force by the pressure it exerts on a transmitting medium like fluids or gases.
-Hence, they are not really transduction devices, except a pressure transducer is fixed to the pressure output thereby making the whole system bulky and expensive.
+The pneumatic and the hydraulic load cells are force balance devices that determine the size of the force by the pressure it exerts on a transmitting medium like fluids or gases.
+Hence, the load cell portion is not really a transduction device.
+A pressure transducer is, however, fixed to the pressure output of the load cell to give the reading.
+This makes the whole system bulky and expensive.

 The piezoelectric transducer uses the piezoelectric effect that makes a material generate electric charges when subjected to a stress.
-This device, however, can only support dynamic loading conditions; this is because the device works like a capacitor, but this capacitor has a large internal resistance, thereby causing rapid charge decay over a period of time.
+This device, however, can only support dynamic loading conditions because the device works like a capacitor.
+This capacitor has a large internal resistance, causing rapid charge decay over a period of time.

-The most commonly used of force transducers is the strain gauge load cell, as it has a moderate combination of the good characteristics of the force balance devices and that of the piezoelectric transducer.
-Therefore, the thesis of this article is centered on its electrical connections.
+The most commonly used force transducer is the strain gauge load cell, as it has a moderate combination of the good characteristics of the force balance devices and the piezoelectric transducer.
+The remainder of this article describes its electrical connections.

 The Internal Electrical Setup of the Strain Gauge Load Cell

 The major element of this transducer is the strain gauge, which is a length of a flexible conductor – metallic or semiconductor – attached or micro-machined to a substrate layer that may be polyester or any non-conducting material.

 Together, the conductor and the substrate form a flexible component.
 The strain gauge is then bonded to an elastic structural element like a beam that makes up the force transducer.
 The bonded strain gauge is fixed such that its long length lies along the direction of application of the force to be measured.